melliott7264/budget-tracker/README.md

 ## Installation

-Navigate to the application on Heroku at the following URL: .
-Once the application is loaded, click on the download/install icon a the far right of the browser address bar.
+Navigate to the application on Heroku at the following URL: https://dudley-poutine-45869.herokuapp.com/ .
+Once the application is loaded, click on the install icon at the far right of the browser address bar.
 Now, the application will show up as a regular application on your device.
+Open the application to get started.

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:
+Once the application is started, using it is very simple.
+Type a transaction description into the "Name of transaction" box.
+Then enter a transaction amount into the "Transaction amount" box.
+If the transaction is revenue, click the "Add Funds" button.
+If the transaction is an expense, click the "Subtract Funds" button.
+It is that simple.
+The transactions will be graphed and a running total displayed.
+If you do not have a sufficient internet connection, transactions will be saved locally.
+When an good internet connection is restored, the offline transactions will be uploaded to the server when the application is restarted or when the next transaction is entered.
+No transaction should be lost.

     ```md
     ![alt text](assets/images/screenshot.png)